Charming Kitty (1799 ship)

 Charming Kitty was a ship captured from the Spanish.
-She first appeared in Gret Britain's Protection Lists for whalers in 1799.
-She conducted four whaling voyages between 1799 and 1808 before becoming a West Indiaman, trading with the Caribbean.
+She first appeared in Great Britain's Protection Lists for whalers in 1799.
+She conducted four whaling voyages between 1799 and 1808, before becoming a West Indiaman, trading with the Caribbean.
 She was wrecked in October 1813.

 Whaling voyages

-Charming Kitty left Britain on her first whaling voyage 21 March 1799 under the command of John Mather, master, with destination Walvis Bay.
-Charming Kitty was reported at Walvis Bay in August 1801 with Burn, master.
-By 19 September 1801 she was at St Helena, and she arrived back at Britain on 6 December.
+Charming Kitty left Britain on her first whaling voyage 21 March 1799, under the command of John Mather, master, with destination Walvis Bay.
+Charming Kitty was reported at Walvis Bay in August 1801, with Burn, master.
+By 19 September 1801, she was at St Helena, and she arrived back at Britain on 6 December.